-Novice Intermediate Advanced Expert Technical Knowledge in core scientific area (food chemistry, microbiology, etc) 0 0 3 4
+Novice Intermediate Advanced Expert Technical Knowledge in core scientific area (food chemistry, microbiology, etc) 0 1 5 2

 - Both acceptable and ideal targets were met according to our preliminary data. - The results are consistent with previous assessment years and indicate our MS students are meeting or exceeding the program expectations.
-Based on this, the data are indicative of MS program in FDSC that provides a solid foundation for our students. - D. Recommendations (not required for indirect measures) - While nearly 60% of students (4 of 7) were considered experts in this learning outcome, we would like to see 100% of our graduate students in the expert category. - Because each student is evaluated by their customized graduate committee, there also exist differences across each faculty member with respect to their interpretation of each outcome and competency level.
+Based on this, the data are indicative of MS program in FDSC that provides a solid foundation for our students. - D. Recommendations (not required for indirect measures) - Only 25% of students (2 of 8) were considered experts in this learning outcome, we would like to see 100% of our graduate students in the expert category. - Because each student is evaluated by their customized graduate committee, there also exists differences across each faculty member with respect to their interpretation of each outcome and competency level.
 We will continue look at the data to determine if there are any faculty who consistently score higher or lower compared the rest of the committee.
-However, thus far, we see no indication of this. - 5.
-Student Learning Outcome 2.
+However, thus far, we see no indication of this.

+5. Student Learning Outcome 2.
 Demonstrate sufficiently broad knowledge across food science and/or nutrition disciplines outside of their core specialty area.